 The show is being written by Mark Verheiden and Michael Dougherty.
 Verheiden's credits include Battlestar Galactica, Daredevil, and Heroes.
 Dougherty worked on X-Men United, Godzilla: King of the Monsters, and Trick r’ Treat.
 In other words, these two have some serious experience when it comes to action, sci-fi, and horror.

-Even more exciting, however, is the news that David Gordon Green will direct the pilot along with several other episodes.
-Green is best known for directing the 2018 Halloween reboot and the upcoming sequel Halloween Kills.
+However, even more exciting is the news that David Gordon Green will direct the pilot along with several other episodes.
+Green is best known for directing the 2018 Halloween reboot and its 2021 sequel Halloween Kills.
 After seeing how he reimagined one horror icon, we can't wait to see what Green will do with this one.

 Who else is involved in HBO’s Hellraiser series?